Looking for a charming destination in Europe that doesn’t break the bank? Look no further than Prague.

 We made our way over to Charles Bridge and looked at all of the statues — and made sure to rub the golden one which brings good luck!
 We paid a few euros to climb the stairs of the watchtower and enjoyed the stunning views of the castle and bridge.

 The following morning, we got an early start with the Prague Communism Tour.
-This tour takes you on foot through several locations in Prague and explains the significance of each during the communist era.
+This walking tour visits several locations in Prague and explains the significance of each during the communist era.

 The highlight is going deep down into a nuclear bunker built in the 1950s.
 The bunker, four stories underground, was made to hold up to 5,000 people.
 It’s quite impressive!
 Today, the different rooms and hallways include exhibits on the communist period, the Cold War, the different gas masks that were used and more.